rotki/rotki/docs/installation_guide.rst

 Troubleshooting
 ---------------

-If you get "The python backend crushed" or any other error please run the executable via the Command Prompt.
+If you get "The python backend crashed" or any other error please run the executable via the Command Prompt.
 Then provide us with the output that is visible in the prompt and this will help us debug your issue.

 You should also include all logs that can be found in ``%APPDATA%/rotki/``.